List of Calvin and Hobbes characters: Mom and Dad

 Calvin's father is a white-collar office worker, specifically a patent attorney, as Watterson's own father was.
+Watterson has said that much of Calvin's dad's personality is based off his own father as well.
 An outdoorsman, he enjoys bike rides and camping trips, sometimes in extreme weather, and insists that these activities, like Calvin's chores, "build character".
 Though his age is never specified, when Calvin offers him a bowl of chocolate cereal, he replies "No thanks, I'm trying to reach middle age."
 He often responds to Calvin's questions with deliberate lies as a private joke; for example, when Calvin asks how people make babies, his dad responds that "most people just go to Sears, buy the kit, and follow the assembly instructions," but that Calvin was "a blue light special at K Mart.
 Almost as good, and a lot cheaper."
 Calvin mostly believes his dad's answers, though on one occasion, when he tells Calvin that wind is "trees sneezing", when Calvin asks if that's really true, his dad replies, "No, but the truth is far more complicated."
-Calvin sometimes treats his dad's role in his life as a political office, and will give his dad reports on his "polls" regarding his performance, often suggesting that his dad is in danger of being voted out in response to things Calvin doesn't like, such as being told to do homework or take baths.
+Calvin sometimes treats his dad's role in his life as a political office and will give his dad reports on his "polls" regarding his performance, often suggesting that his dad is in danger of being voted out in response to things Calvin doesn't like, such as being told to do homework or take baths.
+Watterson has said that Calvin's "polling" of his father is a commentary by him about his own personal dislike of political polls and how absurd he feels they are.
+Calvin's dad also has an unfavorable view of most television content and sensationalist news shows.
 Based on photographs of Watterson, Calvin's dad resembles him, sans a moustache, and Watterson has commented that he relates to Calvin's dad the most.